psu13/mutable-hakyll/posts/aieeek.md

 "googling" things we just "ask AI".
 Which somehow seems to have made the world worse.

 ### Part 2: They are Both Stupid, Mostly

+Whatever it is that the bots actually do, humans who talk about appear to mostly say stupid things.

+There are two positions on this spectrum and hardly any discussion in the middle of the two extremes.

+1. Actual "AI" has arrived.
+If you do certain things having to do with either code or language generation professionally will soon be replaced with a machine.
+This is especially true if you mostly work with machines and not other people.

+or

+2. These LLM (and related) systems are just a probabilistic smoke screen and do nothing new compared to the standard computer models for these things that we have seen before.
+   Plus they are wrong all the time and no one should ever use them for anything.

+I will admit to being sympathetic to position (2).
+But it's probably not true.
+These things unquestionably understand and generate text at a higher level than previous systems.
+And they seem spooky good at doing certain kinds of translation from one language system (e.g. English) to another (e.g. scripting languages for webs sites, or whatever).

+On the other hand I hae no sympathy whatsoever for position (1).
+I think we can discuss my position in the spectrum using one particular class of canned examples that keep coming up in the discourse: LLMs are good at taking tests and doing homework.

 ### Part 3: Ignore The Vibes